Junior School Scholarship

 |Year 8||Age 12|

-Scholarships are available for children entering Year 4 and above.
+Scholarships are available for children entering Year 7 and 8.

-Scholarships awarded to children entering Year 4 to Year 6 will continue for the child’s time in the Junior School only (after which they may apply for Senior School scholarship in the normal way).
-Scholarships awarded to children entering Year 7 and Year 8 continue through to the Senior School.
+Scholarships continue through to the Senior School.
 The only exception to this is the Neil Wylie Music scholarship which is not carried over.

-Internal candidates can sit scholarship exams at any of the annual opportunities although it is recommended that parents have a discussion with the School before re-presenting a child who has previously been unsuccessful in a scholarship assessment.
+Internal candidates are welcome to for the sit for the scholarship exams although it is recommended that parents have a discussion with the School before re-presenting a child who has previously been unsuccessful in a scholarship assessment.

-All candidates will be asked to sit papers in Mathematics, English and to complete a Non Verbal Reasoning Questionnaire (NVRQ).
-In addition all the candidates will have an informal interview with the Head of the Junior School and are gently assessed over the weekend.
+All candidates will be asked to sit papers in Mathematics, English and verbal and non verbal reasoning.
+In addition all the candidates will have an interview with the Head of the Junior School and are gently assessed over their time with us.

 Categories of Award